yacine-benbaccar/Classification-trees/README.md

 # Classification trees
 ### A course taught at Telecom ParisTech by Pr.
-Joseph Salomon in the context of the Engineering degree by Télécom Paris-Tech (2017-2018).
+Joseph Salmon in the context of the Engineering degree by Télécom Paris-Tech (2017-2018).
 #### Lecture 4 :
   Classification trees
 #### Lab: